vshaxe/vscode-checkstyle/README.md

 ## Features

-* Runs haxe-checkstyle when documents are opened or saved
+* Runs haxe-checkstyle when opening and saving documents
 * Displays results as VS Code diagnostics
 * Supports quickfixes for a small selection of checks
 * Includes json schema definitions for both `checkstyle.json` and `checkstyle-excludes.json`